raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_10.md

 Check your program against the [Mission Space Lab guidelines phase 2 checklist](https://astro-pi.org/mission-space-lab/guidelines/program-checklist).
 --- /task ---

-In addition to this checklist, we have made a list of common mistakes for you to avoid:
+In addition to this checklist, we have prepared a list of common mistakes for you to use while reviewing your work:

 --- collapse ---
 ---